The 15 Best Men’s Hiking Boots That Money Can Buy, All Available Right Now

 One thing I look carefully at when putting something like this together is user reviews and comments.
 I want to make sure what people say fits the high ratings, and for this boot by Vasque, they more than hold up, with comments expressing their durability and comfort, and one that simply says “These are the boots.
 GUYS.
 THESE.
 BOOTS.
 These are the boots you are looking for.”
 So… yeah.
 These are the boots.

 The big selling point for these Chukkas is the price.
-Starting at only $41, it’s virtually impossible to find a quality boot that cheap.
+It’s virtually impossible to find a quality boot this cheap.
 But these are actually well-made, a lighter-weight boot that you can wear all day on the trail and in the streets.
-The reviews are almost universally positive, and… hey, $42, bros.
+Plus, the reviews are almost universally positive, bros.

 This boot by KEEN has a wide toe, which is especially helpful for those of you with monster feet.
 The only thing you need to watch out for is the sizing.
 KEEN suggests ordering a ½ size bigger than you normally wear.

 Lowa’s “Cross” sole provides extra traction in all conditions.
 German made, they provide a military style look, and hold up nicely according to reviews.

 One thing I found in putting this all together is that Salomon makes good hiking boots, and this is one of their best pairs.
 The GORE-TEX lining means your feet will be staying dry, and it comes with a tongue specially designed to keep debris from getting into your boots.
 They also have a unique look, almost like someone decided to design a hybrid hiking boot/basketball shoe.
 Weird?
 Maybe.
 But also genius.